Durjoy001/Data-Structure-and-Algorithms/Stack Queue and Heap/Stack/Infix, Prefix and Postfix/README.md

 **Expression: [GeeksforGeeks](https://www.geeksforgeeks.org/what-is-an-expression-and-what-are-the-types-of-expressions/?ref=rp)** An expression is a combination of operators, constants and variables.
 An expression may consist of one or more operands, and zero or more operators to produce a value.
 expresion: a+b ,, a and b is operand and + is operator.
 ### [:boom: GeeksforGeeks: Arithmetic Expression Evalution](https://www.geeksforgeeks.org/arithmetic-expression-evalution/)
-**Expressions are usually represented in what is known as Infix notation, in which each operator is written between two operands i.e  (A + B).**
+**Expressions are usually represented in what is known as Infix notation, in which each operator is written between two operands i.e  (A + B).
+Simply of the form (operand1 operator operand2).**

 **Polish notation (prefix notation) –**
 **It refers to the notation in which the operator is placed before its two operands .
-Here no parentheses are required, i.e.  +AB**
+Here no parentheses are required, i.e.  +AB,  Simply of the form (operator operand1 operand2).**

 **Reverse Polish notation(postfix notation) –**
 **It refers to the analogous notation in which the operator is placed after its two operands.
-Again, no parentheses is required in Reverse Polish notation, i.e. AB+**
+Again, no parentheses is required in Reverse Polish notation, i.e. AB+ ,  (operand1 operand2 operator).**

 Stack organized computers are better suited for post-fix notation then the traditional infix ntation.
 Thus the infix notation must be converted to the post-fix notation.
 The conversion from infix notation to post-fix notation must take into consideration the operational hierarchy.